dan-wiley/md_html_test/linux-networking.md

 ```
 sudo lsof -i -P # sudo is likely needed
 ```

-You should see ssh open to `*:22`, indicating that any host connecting on port 22 can connect to your machine.
+You should see ssh open to *:22, indicating that any host connecting on port 22 can connect to your machine.
 You may also notice the PID attached to this port.
-You can use that PID in the ps command as `ps -p <pid>`
+You can use that PID in the ps command as **ps -p <pid>**

 ### Monitoring network traffic
 Run the command below and then try to spam SSH into your machine without the key.
 If you have a webserver running, spam your webserver while using this command.